FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/feedback.md

 **Which area does this issue relate to?**
 _Select one of the provided options:_
 - A: Missing FinOps feature, use case, or scenario
-- B: Current FOCUS specification content
+- B: Existing FOCUS specification content
 - C: Other

 **Detailed Description:**